UCSF LogoUniversity of California San FranciscoAbout UCSFSearch UCSFUCSF Health

 Aging and the ovarian reserve.

 A woman’s reproductive lifespan is determined by the number of non-growing eggs in her ovary as well as the rate of loss during growth.
-A critical social and health issue is predicting a woman’s remaining period of fertility, but current practices measure only maturing eggs rather than the most critical reserve population.
+A critical social and health issue for all people with ovaries is predicting the years of remaining fertility, but current practices measure only mature rather than the most critical reserve population.
 Further, a link between ovary function and systemic health is suggested by the increased risk for many diseases of aging after menopause.
-For insight into fertility as well as the role of the ovary in aging, we are studying the establishment of the ovarian reserve during fetal life and its maintenance during adulthood.
+To understand aging of the ovary and how to prolong its lifespan, we are studying the establishment of the ovarian reserve during fetal life and its regulation during adulthood.
 We are using mouse genetics as well as a rodent model of extreme aging, the naked mole rat.
-At left, non-growing and early growing oocytes in a newborn mouse ovary are marked in red.
+Non-growing and early growing oocytes in a newborn mouse ovary are shown in red.

 Epigenetics and Environment in germ cell development.